AvuxDemons/AvuxDemons/README.md

 - 🤔 &nbsp; Exploring new technologies
 - 🎓 &nbsp; Antartika Senior High School Sidoarjo | Institut Teknologi Adhi Tama Surabaya
 - 💼 &nbsp; CV.
-Kriya Apta as Front End
+Kriya Apta as Frontend Developer
 - 💭 &nbsp; Diving deeper into the realm of web development, IT automation scripts and data science.
 - 🍭 &nbsp; Gaming, Coding and Travelling as hobbies.